sftpgo/docs/docs/docker.md

 The runtime configuration can be customized via environment variables that you can set passing the `-e` option to the `docker run` command or inside the `environment` section if you are using [docker stack deploy](https://docs.docker.com/engine/reference/commandline/stack_deploy/){:target="_blank"} or [docker-compose](https://github.com/docker/compose){:target="_blank"}.

-Please take a look [here](env-vars.md) to learn how to configure SFTPGo via environment variables.
+Refer to the [documentation](env-vars.md) to learn how to configure SFTPGo using environment variables.

 Alternately you can mount your custom configuration file to `/var/lib/sftpgo` or `/var/lib/sftpgo/.config/sftpgo`.